 You’ve already worked your way through countless lines of complex code, and you’ve always come out on top.
 Now, you’re finding your footing as you navigate the labyrinth-like structures of software development.

 Scoring an internship is a fantastic stepping stone to a stellar career.
-However, with plenty of applicants for each internship, it’s more important than ever to craft a solid resume.
+However, with plenty of applicants for each internship, it’s more important than ever to take advantage an AI cover letter and craft a solid resume.

 You don’t need to spend hours poring over your application to land an internship.
 Instead, check out our software engineer resume templates followed by our expert resume tips.
 We’ll help you get this show on the road!